TacBuild/tac-sdk/docs/sdks/simulator.md

 - **`assets`**: Array of [`Asset`](./../models/structs.md#asset-interface) objects representing the assets to be processed
 - **`feeSymbol`**: String representing the fee symbol (e.g., "TON", "TAC")
+- **`tvmValidExecutors`** *(optional)*: Array of trusted TON executor addresses to restrict the set of executors used for estimation.
+Defaults to `config.TACParams.trustedTONExecutors` if omitted.

+Note: The TON executor fee is determined as max(rollback_message, normal_execution) to account for the worst-case path.

 #### **Returns** [`SuggestedTONExecutorFee`](./../models/structs.md#suggestedtonexecutorfee-type)